What’s considered good cholesterol for women?

 Age, lifestyle and menopause can affect cholesterol levels for women

-There are many factors that affect good cholesterol in women: age, diet, lifestyle and menopause, to name a few.
-What is cholesterol?
-It’s a waxy substance found in two places: Your liver produces it, and cholesterol comes from animal products you eat (think meat, eggs and cheese).
+Cholesterol is a waxy substance found in two places: Your liver produces it, and cholesterol comes from animal products you eat (think meat, eggs and cheese).
 Like many other things in life, cholesterol is not good or bad until there’s too much of it.
 For women, high cholesterol can lead to heart disease, heart attack and stroke.

 What are good cholesterol numbers for women?

-“The hormone estrogen reduces the overall amount of cholesterol in the body, but also increases the amount of HDL, or “good” cholesterol,” Dr. Tailor said.
+“The hormone estrogen reduces the overall amount of cholesterol in the body, but also increases the amount of HDL, or ‘good’ cholesterol,” Dr. Tailor said.

 There is some evidence that estrogen also affects the immune system, which is responsible for inflammation caused by buildup of bad cholesterol in the arteries.